hanried/habitat-suitability/habitat-suitabilty-written-analysis.md

 ### 1. Comparing the predicted average annual precipitation (mm) from 2076-2080 in the Caddo National Grasslands for RCP values of 4.5 and 8.5:
 <img
     src="/habitat-suitability-notebooks/habitat-suitability-plots-images/cng_bound_ave_ann_precip_rcp45_2076_2080_reproj_match_plot.png"
-    alt="A plot of the Sheyenne National Grasslands on latitude and longitude axes.
-The grassland is a blue plot on a whitebackground." width="100%">
+    alt="A plot of the boundaries of the Caddo National Grasslands on latitude and longitude axes is overlaid on top of a plot of the predicted average annual precipitation (mm) from 2076-2080 for the Caddo grasslands and surrounding areas for an emssisions scenario of RCP 4.5." width="100%">
 <img
     src="/habitat-suitability-notebooks/habitat-suitability-plots-images/cng_bound_ave_ann_precip_rcp85_2076_2080_reproj_match_plot.png"
-    alt="A plot of the Sheyenne National Grasslands on latitude and longitude axes.
-The grassland is a blue plot on a whitebackground." width="100%">
+    alt="A plot of the boundaries of the Caddo National Grasslands on latitude and longitude axes is overlaid on top of a plot of the predicted average annual precipitation (mm) from 2076-2080 for the Caddo grasslands and surrounding areas for an emssisions scenario of RCP 8.5." width="100%">

 The black outline in both of the plots above are the boundaries of the Caddo National Grasslands.
 Both plots show the predicted average annual precipitation (mm) from 2076-2080 for two different emissions scenarios: RCP 4.5 and RCP 8.5.
 Both precipitation plots have been reprojected and matched to the Caddo soil pH DataArray.